TechxArtisanStudio/Openterface/docs/terms-of-service.md

 ## Governing Law

-These Terms of Service and any separate agreements whereby we provide you services shall be governed by and construed in accordance with the laws of Hong Kong.
+These Terms of Service and any separate agreements whereby we provide you services shall be governed by and construed in accordance with the laws of People's Republic of China.

 ## Changes to Terms of Service